-This intro bonus equals or bests much of the competition among rival rewards credit cards as it’s one of the most generous we’ve seen recently.
+This intro bonus equals, or bests, most of its competition among rival rewards credit cards — it’s one of the most generous we’ve seen recently.
 Once you’ve hit the trigger spend, you then earn two or five points per dollar spent so you keep on earning.
 Moreover, it’s a good card to take abroad as there are no foreign transaction fees.

 Kiplinger readers voted the Capital One Ventures Reward Credit Card a favorite for good customer service.
 The 2023 Kiplinger Readers’ Choice Awards also scored the card highly for overall satisfaction.

-This card earns up to five miles on the dollar, and can transfer points to any of 15 travel loyalty programs.
-As a sign-on bonus, get a whopping 75,000 miles if you spend $4,000 in the first three months.
+This card earns up to five miles on the dollar and you can transfer points to 15 travel loyalty programs.
+As a sign-on bonus, you get a whopping 75,000 miles if you spend $4,000 in the first three months.

 With no foreign transaction fee, this is a great card for international travel.

 The Capital One Ventures Reward card is an ideal card for consumers who want simplicity, not the bother of following complicated earning and redemption rules.
 In addition to the generous bonus offer, cardholders can accrue points quickly, especially if they use the card for hotel or car rental expenses through the Capital One travel portal.
 There is no limit to the rewards points you can earn, and they never expire as long as you have an open Capital One rewards tier credit card.